 In any Florida divorce, property distribution is often one of the most significant issues that a couple must negotiate before the divorce can be finalized.
 In many cases, some of the biggest assets to divide are pensions and other retirement accounts.
 But is it possible for one spouse to keep their pension in a divorce?
 In some situations, the answer is yes.
-To learn more about your legal options, call or contact the Law Offices of David L. Hirschberg in Boca Raton today to schedule a free consultation.
+To learn more about your legal options, call or contact the Law Offices of David L. Hirschberg in Boca Raton today to schedule a consultation.

 Equitable Distribution of Property